drozd324/GPU_Delaunay_Triangulation/thesis.typ

-//many fields
-//spanning applications in engineering, aiding in simulating complex gemetries for computational
-//fluid dyamnics or structural mechanincs, in cosmology

 #pagebreak()
 = Delaunay triangulations
 	In this section I aim to introduce triangulations and Delaunay triangulations from a mathematical perspective with the foresight to help present the motivation and inspiration for the key algorithms used in this project.
 In order to introduce the Delaunay Triangulation we first must define what we mean by a triangulation.
 In order to create a triangulation we need a set of points which will make up the vertices of the triangles.
-But first we want to clarify a possible ambiguity about edges.
+First we want to clarify a possible ambiguity about edges.

 	#definition[